How to Check Your Debian Version: Commands and Release List

 • Stable: The latest officially released version.
 The current stable release is Debian 13 (trixie).
 This is the recommended version for production environments.

 • Testing: The preview distribution that will become the next stable release.
+It is currently codenamed “forky” and will be released as Debian 14.
 Packages that are not yet ready for stable are staged here until the release is frozen.

 • Unstable (sid): The rolling development branch where active Debian development takes place.
 It is always codenamed “sid” and never released as a final version.